-Keyless drill chucks came along and I think we all breathed a sigh of relief when we used it for the first time.
+Keyless drill chucks came along and I think we all breathed a sigh of relief when we used them for the first time.
 Instead of using a key, all you have to do is twist the chuck until you feel it tighten down on your bit and start drilling.
 Most have a ratcheting action that you can feel as it tightens.

-How to Use a Keyless Drill Chuck with a Lock
+How to Use a Keyless Drill Chuck

-Have you ever drilling a hole or set a screw only for the bit to slip right out?
+Have you ever started drilling a hole or set a screw only for the bit to slip right out?